-If you have been charged with or convicted of a DUI, your Los Angeles DUI lawyer can give you a better idea of whether there are restrictions that apply to your license following the charges against you.
+If you have been charged with or convicted of a DUI, a Los Angeles DUI lawyer can give you a better idea of whether there are restrictions that apply to your license following the charges against you.

 What Does RSTR Stand For?